On the approximation capability of GNNs in node classification/regression tasks: Main Results

 \begin{Thm}\emph{\sc Approximation by neural networks\/} \\ Let us assume that the hypotheses of Theorem~\ref{main} are fulfilled and $\cal{Q}$ is a class of GNNs with universal components.
 Then, there exists a parameter set $w$ and some functions $\text{COMBINE}^{(k)}_w$, $\text{AGGREGATE}^{(k)}_w$, $\text{READOUT}_w$, implemented by neural networks in $\cal{Q}$, such that the thesis of Theorem~\ref{main} holds.

 \end{Thm}

 The proof of Theorem~\ref{mainNN} is included in the Appendix.
-However, some related topics are discussed below, to better understand some properties of GNNs. \begin{itemize} \item In the proof of Theorem~\ref{main}, we first define an encoding function $\triangledown$ that maps trees to real numbers.
+However, some related topics are discussed below, to better understand some properties of GNNs. \begin{itemize} \item In the proof of Theorem~\ref{main}, we first define an encoding function $\triangledown$ (see the Appendix) that maps trees to real numbers.
 The functions $\text{COMBINE}^{(k)}$ and $\text{AGGREGATE}^{(k)}$ are designed so that, at each step, the node feature vector approximates a coding of the unfolding function $\mathbf{h}_v^k=\triangledown(\mathbf{T}_v^k)$.
 The function $\text{READOUT}$ decodes the unfolding and produces the desired outputs. \item In the proof of Theorem~\ref{mainNN}, it is shown that Theorem~\ref{main} still holds even when the transition and $\text{READOUT}$ functions are approximated.
 Thus, we can use any parametric model to implement those functions.
-We can expect that also for the GNNs of Theorem~\ref{mainNN} the transition function stores into the feature vector a coding of the unfolding tree while $\text{READOUT}$ decodes such a coding and gives the desired outputs. \end{itemize}
+We can expect that, also for the GNNs of Theorem~\ref{mainNN}, the transition function stores into the feature vector an approximate coding of the unfolding tree, while $\text{READOUT}$ decodes such a coding and gives the desired outputs.
+Obviously, in a practical case, a GNN can store only useful information, required to produce the output, and not just all the informative content of the unfolding trees. \end{itemize}